rhartzell-tyler/rhartzell-tyler/README.md

 - 👀 I’m interested in all things computer science
 - 🌱 I’m currently deploying a new pod to a kubernetes cluster
 - 💞️ Here to collaborate on Tyler projects
-- 📫 Reach me via DM or email
+- 📫 Reach me on teams: rodney.hartzell@tylertech.com
 - ⚡ Fun fact: I reside in the city renowned for the Kansas City Chiefs, the champions of the NFL.

 <!---